mithunpaul08/mean-teacher/pytorch/README.md

 	- is he handling low frequency words
 	- debug line by line and make sure all sizes and lengths especially w2v match
 - compare command line input with libowen cli command line
+- replace batch size as 32 which libowen uses
 - go to allennlp +fever's [json file](https://github.com/mithunpaul08/decomp_attn_fever/blob/master/experiments/decomp_attn.json) and try to replicate the parameters here
 - add/hardcode/randomly initialize an embedding for `</s>` also after you enable transform. right now it is taking that of `<unk>`
 - why are we doing prediction before loss.backward? -confirm if libowen does it